rwieruch/blog_robinwieruch_content/slack-invite-javascript-react.md

 {{% chapter_header "Create a Slack Application" "create-react-app-local-storage" %}}

 I don't want to replicate too much of the official instructions about creating an App on the Slack platform, because they could go out of sync at some point.
 But basically you have to create a new {{% a_blank_no_follow "Slack App" "https://api.slack.com/apps" %}}.
 In the process, you have to add the "admin" permission to your application.
 Afterward you can finish the process by installing the Slack App and visiting a specific URL to authorize it.
-Personally, I followed {{% a_blank "these instructions" "https://github.com/outsideris/" %}} to setup an external Slack invitation website.
+Personally, I followed {{% a_blank "these instructions" "https://github.com/outsideris/slack-invite-automation" %}} to setup an external Slack invitation website.
 It demonstrates the walkthrough with a couple of screenshots too.
 Afterward, you would already have an externally running website to invite users to your Slack Channel.
 You don't need to use it though and the installed Slack App will suffice to invite users programmatically to your Slack Group.

 {{% chapter_header "Programmatic Slack Invitation in JavaScript" "create-react-app-local-storage" %}}

 After you have setup your Slack App, you can invite people to your Slack Group programmatically by using the provided Slack token.
 Slack has a bunch of API endpoints, but not all of them are officially released yet. {{% a_blank "Slack's invite endpoint is one of these unreleased API endpoints" "https://github.com/slackhq/slack-api-docs/issues/30" %}}.
 So be aware of changes for these endpoints at any time.
-However, a couple of developers have found out about SLack's API endpoints and {{% a_blank "documented them on GitHub" "https://github.com/ErikKalkoken/slackApiDoc" %}}.
+However, a couple of developers have found out about Slack's API endpoints and {{% a_blank "documented them on GitHub" "https://github.com/ErikKalkoken/slackApiDoc" %}}.
 There is no OAuth authentication needed at this point in time of writing this article.

 When you have installed your Slack App, you can invite people by email and the provided Slack token programmatically in JavaScript.
 In most browsers, the {{% a_blank "native fetch API" "https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API" %}} is supported.
 But you can use any other library (axios, superagent, request, jQuery) to make the request.
 In a node.js application, you would use a library to perform the Slack invite.
 In the following example axios is used to perform the invite: